Malham Cove, Yorkshire Dales (Ultimate Visitor’s Guide + Info)

 Malham Cove Walks

-If you just want to visit the cove, then this is an easy and flat walk from Malham village.
-The route is 1 mile each way along a well-maintained path.
+- SIMPLEST & EASIEST: It’s an easy and flat walk from Malham Car Park options to the cove.
+The route is 1 mile each way along a well-maintained path, part of the Pennine Way.
 If you want to see the top, you’ll need to climb the 400 uneven steps on the left-hand side (as you look at the cove).

-For a longer walk to the three attractions and with free parking at Watersinks Car Park, there is a 7.3-mile circular route taking around 4 hours.
+- CIRCULAR ROUTE FROM WATERSINKS: For a longer walk to the three attractions and with free parking at Watersinks Car Park, there’s a 7.3-mile circular route taking around 4 hours.
 You’ll find the route map, directions and more in this detailed guide to this Malham circular walk.

 Malham Pubs